Manic Street Preachers: Everything Must Go to Lifeblood (1996–2006)

 In 2001, they became the first popular Western rock band to play in Cuba (at the Karl Marx Theatre) and met with President Fidel Castro.
 Their concert and trip to Cuba was documented and then released on DVD as Louder Than War.
 At this concert, they revealed many tracks from their upcoming sixth album, Know Your Enemy, which was released on 19 March 2001.
 The left-wing political convictions of Manic Street Preachers are apparent in many of the album's songs, such as "Baby Elián" as they comment on the strained relations between the United States and Cuba as seen in the Elián González affair, a hot topic around the album's release.
 The band also pays tribute to singer and civil rights activist Paul Robeson in the song "Let Robeson Sing", which was issued as the album's fourth and final single.
 One non-political song on the album is "Ocean Spray", the album's third single, which was written entirely by Bradfield about his mother's battle with cancer.
 The first two singles from the album, "So Why So Sad" and "Found That Soul", were both released on the same day.
 The Manics headlined the 2001 Reading and Leeds Festival.

 A greatest hits album, Forever Delayed, was released in 2002, featuring two new songs, "Door to the River" and the single "There by the Grace of God".
-The album debuted and peaked on the UK chart at number 4.
+A 2-CD 'Special Edition' was also issued, featuring a bonus CD of remixes.
+Forever Delayed debuted and peaked on the UK chart at number 4.
 A DVD collection of the band's promo videos and a photo book, both also titled Forever Delayed, were released at the same time.

 Lipstick Traces (A Secret History of Manic Street Preachers), a compilation album of B-sides, rarities, and cover versions was released in 2003, which includes the previously unreleased "Judge Yr'self", the last song the band recorded with Edwards.
 The album received a far more positive reception from fans than the Forever Delayed greatest hits album, which was heavily criticised for focusing the band's more commercial side.
 The only recurring criticism of Lipstick Traces was the exclusion of the fan favourite "Patrick Bateman", a B-side of "La Tristesse Durera (Scream to a Sigh)", the second single from 1993's Gold Against the Soul.
 The band explained that it was excluded mainly because it was almost seven minutes long and simply would not fit on the album.